TL;DR

 This isn't just a matter of a few more grey hairs or laughter lines.
-This is accelerated biological aging – a profound and measurable acceleration of the wear and tear on our bodies.
+This is accelerated biological ageing – a profound and measurable acceleration of the wear and tear on our bodies.
 It’s a phenomenon that is fast-tracking a generation towards premature chronic diseases like cancer, heart disease, and dementia.

 The consequences are not merely physical; they are financially catastrophic.
 Our analysis reveals that this premature decline in health creates a potential lifetime financial burden of over £4.2 million per individual affected.
 This staggering figure encompasses lost income, the crippling costs of private treatment and long-term care, and the painful erosion of a lifetime's work, savings, and family inheritance.